github/opensource.guide/_articles/metrics.md

 ---
 title: Open Source Metrics
-description: Your project is starting to grow.
-Well, you think it's growing.
-Is it growing?
-A guide to to measuring and tracking the success of your open source project.
+description: Measuring and tracking the contributor and user activity of your open source project.
 ---

 Your project is starting to grow. 🌱  Well, you think it's growing.
 Is it growing?
 Let's talk about how to measure and track the success of your open source project.